 Explore Art Museums

 If you’re the kind of couple that just adores the art world, then Boston is an ideal destination for your romancing.
-From big name museums to local institutions, there are plenty of options for the art lovers.
+From big-name museums to local institutions, there are plenty of options for art lovers.

 For those couples truly looking for something special, the Isabella Stewart Gardner Museum is filled to the brim with romance.
 A gorgeous mansion, bedecked with stunning antique furnishings and inspiring classical art, organized around a breathtaking garden with something to see even in the winter, the Gardner is worth the visit.
 Trust me, your date will love it.